mauricioaniche/mauricioaniche.github.io/research.md

 ## Industry collaboration

 I highly value applied research.
 See the list of publications I have with industrial partners.
-If you are a (Dutch) company, feel free to contact me!
+If you are interested in university-industry collaboration, feel free to contact me!

 {% for post in sorted %}
 {% if post.categories contains "industry-collaboration" %}